anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

    load ammunition, and press up key to shoot.

 ## **Features Implemented but Not Working Properly:**
-- Gun feature: I wanted the bullet to strike only one block and disappear, but the bullet shoots all the blocks in its path before disappearing off-screen.
+- Gun feature: The bullet should strike only one block and disappear, but the bullet shoots all the blocks in its path before disappearing off-screen.
 Therefore, I implemented a limit so that it is only useable three times.

 ## **Features Not Implemented:**
-1. Difficulty option (Easy, Medium, Hard)
+Difficulty option (Easy, Medium, Hard) - the start() function in the Controller class would have to be changed completely to add an extra page for the menu to display the options.

 ## **New Java Classes:**
+### BlockFactory Class
+(is located in the BlockFactory.java file)
+  - Implements the **Factory Method Design Pattern**
+  - Its purpose is to:
+    - Centralize block creation logic: Instead of having individual classes responsible for creating their own instances, the BlockFactory acts as a centralized location for this logic.
+This promotes code reuse and simplifies maintenance.
+    - Dynamic block creation: The factory pattern allows for creating different types of blocks based on a single method call.
+This makes the code more flexible and adaptable to different game scenarios.
+  - Reasons why this class was created:
+    - Improved code organization.
+    - Flexibility.
+Adding new block types only requires updating the factory method without modifying existing code.
+    - To reduce duplication of code for block initialization in the Controller class.
+    - Maintainability.
+Any changes to the block creation process can be made in one place, simplifying future updates.

-- Bullet Class
+### Bullet Class
+(is located in the Bullet.java file)
+  - inherits from the Rectangle class.
+  - Its purpose is to:
+    - Manage the state of the bullet, including whether it has been destroyed, which is crucial for game logic and collision handling.
+  - Reasons why this class was created:
+    - Improve code clarity and make it easier to understand and maintain the code related to bullets specifically by separating bullets into their own class.

-- GameButton Class
+### GameButton Class
+(is located in the GameButton.java file)
   - It inherits from the existing Button class.
   - Its purpose is to:
     - store the image file name for the button